 - Establish a Classroom Management Plan of academic and behavior expectations; communicate this clearly to students and families; and post in a prominent location in your classroom.
-Practice classroom procedures and protocols until they are second-nature for students. - Establish a seating chart and revise as needed. - Expect the unexpected Utilize assertive measures that are proactive versus reactive. - Follow a sequential teacher response plan that includes proactive methods of behavior management, such as practicing classroom procedures and protocols until they are followed as expected, using proximity to students, etc. - Involve parents early the most effective discipline is that which is discussed directly by the affected teacher and the parent. - In accordance with your classroom management plans, teachers will proactively intervene to resolve their own preliminary classroom management issues.
+Practice classroom procedures and protocols until they are second-nature for students. - Establish a seating chart and revise as needed. - Expect the unexpected Utilize assertive measures that are proactive versus reactive. - Follow a sequential teacher response plan that includes proactive methods of behavior management, such as practicing classroom procedures and protocols until they are followed as expected, using proximity to students, etc. - Involve parents early the most effective discipline is that which is discussed directly by the affected teacher and the parent. - Teachers will proactively intervene to resolve their own preliminary classroom management issues.

-Being Ready to Learn
+Respect the Learning By Being Ready to Learn

 Along with being respectful and responsible, being ready to learn is part of our "Cougar Code."
-Being ready to learn is defined is being on time for class, having all of your materials for class, and having your personal learning device charged and ready to use.
+Being ready to learn is defined as being on time for class, having all of your materials for class, and having your personal learning device charged and ready to use.
 Not being ready to learn disrupts you and the progress of your class.
 Students who are not ready to learn will be assigned consequences according to the steps below.
 This information will be tracked by individual teachers.

 - 1st Offense Teacher Documentation

 - 2nd Offense Teacher Documentation

 - 3rd Offense 1 Day of Closed Lunch

 - 4th Offense 2 Days of Closed Lunch

-- 5th Offense Tuesday or Friday School

-- 6th Offense 1 Day GLC (Office Referral submitted by teacher)

-Further offenses will be dealt with on an individual basis

-Students who are excessively tardy to class will be assigned an office referral for being in an unassigned area
+- Additional offenses Tuesday or Friday School \Students who are excessively tardy to class will be assigned an office referral for being in an unassigned area